TopCli/prompts/README.md

 multiselect(message: string, options: MultiselectOptions): Promise<[string]>
 ```

-Scrollable multiselect depending `maxVisible` (default `8`).<br>
+Scrollable multiselect depending `options.maxVisible` (default `8`).<br>
-Use `preSelectedChoices` to pre-select choices.
+Use `options.preSelectedChoices` to pre-select choices.

-Use `validators` to handle user input.
+Use `options.validators` to handle user input.

-Use `showHint: false` to disable hint (this option is truthy by default).
+Use `options.showHint: false` to disable hint (this option is truthy by default).

-Use `autocomplete` to allow filtered choices.
+Use `options.autocomplete` to allow filtered choices.
 This can be useful for a large list of choices.

-Use `caseSensitive` to make autocomplete filters case sensitive.
+Use `options.caseSensitive` to make autocomplete filters case sensitive.
 Default `false`.

 Use `options.signal` to set an `AbortSignal` (throws a [AbortError](#aborterror)).

+Use `options.skip` to skip prompt.
+It will return `options.preSelectedChoices` if given, `[]` otherwise.

 ### `confirm()`